jai/jai.github.io/_includes/index.md

-_Last updated: 16:09:00GMT+7 // 03-NOV-2017_
+_Last updated: 17:27:00GMT+7 // 15-JUN-2021_

 Hey - welcome to my Github page.
 Hasn't been updated in a while, and maybe not for a much longer :)

-I'm Jai - currently CTO @RedPlanetHotels (twitter.com/redplanethotels).
+I'm Jai - most recently CTO @ Honest Bank (https://honestbank.com/), previously @RedPlanetHotels.
 I like building companies and products.
 I also enjoy running, skydiving, reading, eating, being with people and lots of other things.

 There's some code here I've played with.
 I have some on Bitbucket too - will link to it at some point once it's worthwhile.